 It is proposed to demolish the existing school hall fronting Nicholay Road and this will be replaced with a new building arranged over ground floor and three upper storeys.
 The new building will provide a new school hall on the ground floor, with new teaching spaces on the first and second floor.
 The third floor will provide social and study space for sixth forms pupils as well as further general classroom spaces.

 In addition to the main new building a small single storey extension is proposed fronting onto Ashbrook Road in the southern corner of the site.
 This single storey building will provide a practical work area for teaching.

 The proposals will enable the school to expand by an additional 250 pupils enabling the school to provide a sixth form and to operate a higher capacity of 150 pupils per year.

 Details of the proposals including plans, elevations and indicative images can be downloaded below.

-Following this consultation the comments received will be taken into consideration before a planning application is formally submitted to the London Borough of Islington for consideration.
+A planning application was submitted to the London Borough of Islington for consideration on 29 December 2020.
 It is hoped that the application will be determined by the council in early 2021 allowing Galliford Try to start on site in the Spring 2021.

 The construction phase will last approximately 12 months and the contractors Galliford try will seek to minimise the disruption to the local community during these works.
 Galliford Try will be in contact with residents to provide further details of the planned works nearer the time.